Crowdtilt/WebService-NationBuilder/README.md

 ## set\_tag

-Associates a tag to a given person.
+Associates a tag to a given person with the provided `id`.

 **Request:**
 ```perl